Word meaning

 The nurse, was even shocked as so less work was available in Verona, still the boys manages to pay the fees.

-Explanation of the above passage On which the narrator agreed as he actually knew that the boys really worked hard to get the money for their sister’s treatment.
+Explanation /Answer: On which the narrator agreed as he actually knew that the boys really worked hard to get the money for their sister’s treatment.

-Explanation of the above passage The narrator was touched by the love and devotion with which the boys worked for their sister.
+Explanation /Answer: The narrator was touched by the love and devotion with which the boys worked for their sister.
 Hardships and sadness had not deterred them.

 The narrator had understood their character really well, and he knew they won’t like being sympathized.
 Therefore he did not confront the boys.